Infosys/esignet-mock-services/mock-relying-party-ui/README.md

 - **`/fetchUserInfo`**
   Exchanges the authorization code for an access token and retrieves the user’s information from MOSIP Esignet.
-  Invoked after the user is redirected back to the relying party with the authorization code.
+  Invoked after the user is redirected back to the relying party with authorization code.

 - **`/requestUri`**
   Used in the [Pushed Authorization Request (PAR)](https://datatracker.ietf.org/doc/html/rfc9126) flow.